 The legal status of egg donation varies by country.
 In the U.S., it is legal for a woman to donate eggs either anonymously or not.
 It is also legal to receive financial compensation for donating eggs.

-Egg donation clinics will require all donors to sign a contract to ensure they have no legal rights or responsibilities to any resulting children or embryos.
+Egg donation clinics will require all donors to sign a contract that ensures they have no legal rights or responsibilities to any resulting children or embryos.

-In the U.S., donors may be anonymous, or they may know or get to know the recipient.
+In the U.S., donors may be anonymous.
+They might also know or get to know the recipient.

-Other programs may allow donors to meet recipients if both parties are willing.
-In some situations, donors may give permission to be contacted once the child reaches a certain age.
+Some programs may allow donors and recipients to meet each other if both parties are willing.
+In some situations, recipients may permit the donor to make contact with the child once they reach a certain age.

-In other cases, the donor may already have a relationship with the intended parents.
+In other cases, the donor may already have a relationship with the recipients.
 This occurs if a woman asks a friend or family member to donate an egg.
-In these situations, it is recommended to contact a clinic or donation program to arrange the screening, treatment, and transfer process.
+In these situations, clinics recommended making contact directly to arrange the screening, treatment, and transfer processes.

 Costs and donor payment

-Parents Via Egg Donation, a global non-profit organization, estimate the cost of fresh egg donation in the U.S. at between $35,000 and $50,000 for an exclusive fresh cycle, in which eggs are not shared with other recipients.
-Costs of shared donor egg cycles begin at $18,000.
+Parents Via Egg Donation, a global non-profit organization, estimate the cost of fresh egg donation in the U.S. at $35,000–$50,000 for an exclusive fresh cycle.
+This means that the recipients do not share eggs with other women on the program.

-A woman can also use frozen donor eggs from a donor bank.
-This typically costs between $16,000 and $20,000 in the U.S., with much lower rates available in Europe.
+A woman may choose to use frozen eggs from a donor bank.
+This typically costs $16,000–$20,000 in the U.S., with much lower rates available in Europe.

-Egg donors are usually paid for their time and discomfort, and payment does not depend on the outcome.
+Egg donors usually receive compensation for their time and effort.
+Payment does not depend on the outcome.